Suzanna-Linn/slua/docs/beta.md

 ### Compatibility, library llcompat

 Some LL functions change they behaviour.
-These changes are explained in the next three sections.
+These changes are explained in the next four sections.

 We have the library **llcompat** with the LL functions unchanged.
 To use them as in SLua Alpha (and LSL) we need to add, at the start of the script:
 - <code class="language-sluab">ll = llcompat</code>